 In an age where a cyber-presence is pretty much crucial to having one's physical presence validated, it's critical for anyone to have a well-organized, easily-navigable site.
 Whether it's trying to promote their company, brand, project, or simply pictures of their dinner to affirm your legitimacy - you need a website to link to.
 Had Descartes been alive today, instead of "I think, therefore I am", his existential affirmation would likely have been, “I link, therefore I am.”

-Fortunately, along with the demand for digital corporate avatars has come a multitude of website building services.
-They are ready to help clients construct websites using easy, user-friendly templates.
-Two of the predominant options competing for the crown of the template-based, site-building kingdom are WordPress vs Weebly.
+Out of services ready to help clients construct websites using easy, user-friendly templates, the two are very interesting.
+Of course, we're talking about WordPress vs Weebly.
 In this investigation, we compare the two options in several fields and see how they rank against each other.

 Customization is key, so how do these two stack up?